evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 The Tesla Model Y Standard Range comes equipped with one sound system option:

-- **Tesla Premium Sound:**: This system features 13 speakers and delivers a maximum output of 560 watts.
+- **Tesla Premium Sound:**: Features 13 speakers and delivers a maximum output of 560 watts.

 Additionally, the model includes 4 USB-C connections as standard.

 ## Mobile App

-The Tesla Model Y Standard Range comes with its dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The Tesla Model Y Standard Range comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
 The app offers a wide range of features designed to enhance your driving experience:

 - **Locate Your Vehicle:** Easily check the current location of your car.
 - **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.